Jutho/TensorKit.jl/docs/src/index.md

 are already multithreaded, either by distributing the different blocks in case of a structured tensor (i.e. with symmetries) or by using multithreading provided by the package [Strided.jl](https://github.com/Jutho/Strided.jl).
-In the future, we also plan to investigate using `GPUArray`s as underlying storage for the tensors data, so as to leverage GPUs for the different operations defined on tensors.
+In the future, we also plan to investigate using `CuArray`s as underlying storage for the tensors data, so as to leverage GPUs for the different operations defined on tensors.

 ## Contents of the manual